Physical Therapy Degree Programs in Florida

-Physical therapy grad programs may help students develop the skills and knowledge necessary to help patients manage pain from chronic conditions and surgeries by using stretches, exercises, hands-on therapy, and equipment to ease pain and increase mobility.
+PT programs develop the skills and knowledge necessary for Physical Therapists to help patients manage pain from chronic conditions and surgeries by using stretches, exercises, hands-on therapy, and equipment to ease pain and increase mobility.

-However, for those who are already licensed physical therapists or hold a masters in phyical therapy, and wish to earn their doctorate degree to meet new industry standards, there is a transitional doctor of physical therapy (tDPT) degree.
+For those who are already licensed physical therapists or hold a masters in physical therapy, and wish to earn their doctorate degree to meet new industry standards, there is a transitional doctor of physical therapy (tDPT) degree.
 These physical therapy graduate programs may allow experienced physical therapists to pursue their doctorate degree while continuing work and avoiding courses in subjects they are already proficient in.
+Read more about tDPT programs below.

 Practicing physical therapists may also want to possibly enhance their career by earning a board certification in one of eight different specialties.
 Graduate certificates in physical therapy may help allowing students to further specialize their knowledge, prepare for certification exams and better serve their patients.